This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In addition to standard birth injury treatments, babies and children may also benefit from a variety of alternative and supplemental treatments.
 Acupuncture and acupressure, for example, may help reduce pain.
 Massage therapy can help with muscle pain and can also increase mobility.

-Nutrition therapy and exercise or recreational therapy can also help a child with cerebral palsy or behavioral challenges.[5]
-Alternative therapies like animal, music, or art therapy can be an excellent supplement to other types of emotional and behavioral therapies and treatments.
+Alternative therapies like animal, music, or art therapy can supplement other types of emotional and behavioral therapies and treatments.

 If you have a child born with a birth injury, treatment decisions will be necessary from the moment of birth onward.
 Early diagnosis for your child’s injury can result in an early start of treatment.
 Early interventions are crucial for helping children get the most benefit from surgery, medications, therapies, and emotional, behavioral, and educational interventions.